yeti-platform/yeti-platform.github.io/content/guides/indicators-timesketch/investigation.md

 its appropriate indicator, so head to the xmrig page and use the "Link object" button to link it to your freshly created indicator.

-You should have something like this
+You should have something like this:

 ![](screenshots/xmrig-with-link.png)

-### Run the analyzer
+### Run the Yeti CTI analyzer

 Try it out!
 Head back to your sketch and this time run the `Yeti CTI malware indicators` analyzer, and see if it produced any new tags on